advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/CONTRIBUTING.md

 The following is a set of guidelines for contributing to OverReact.

-## I don't want to read this whole thing, I just have a question
+## I don't want to contribute I just have a question:

   Send us your question via 'overreact1@gmail.com'

- ##How Can I Contribute?
+ ## How Can I Contribute?

     Reporting Bugs
     Suggesting Enhancements